Panasonic GX9 vs LX7

 It is notable that the GX9 offers wifi support, while the LX7 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the LX7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the LX7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the LX7 was succeeded by the Panasonic LX10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.